Global Stocks Rise on Manufacturing Data

 "We are coming into the week where Parliament reconvenes and traders have had a weekend to think about the risks," Mr. Dixon said.

-The slide in the pound was likely driving the strong gains for the FTSE 100, Mr. Dixon said.
-A large chunk FTSE 100 companies' profits are generated overseas, and those earnings become more valuable with a weaker pound.
+The slide in the pound likely drove the strong gains for the FTSE 100, Mr. Dixon said.
+A large chunk FTSE 100 companies' profit is generated overseas, and those earnings become more valuable with a weaker pound.

+The Argentine peso gained 2.6% against the dollar after the country moved to impose capital controls amid investors' concerns that populist Alberto Fernández could succeed Mauricio Macri as president.

 The euro hit a two-year low against the dollar after slipping last week as weak economic data raised expectations that the European Central Bank would move to ease monetary policy.
 The currency was last down 0.2% against the dollar, bringing it to $1.0967.